negue/meme-box/README.md

 * [x] Dashboard for the latest Twitch Events and other Informations
 * [ ] Overhaul of the Media Creation Dialog(s)

+TODO replace this with the changelog and the milestone / ISSUE

 ### 2022.2.0
 * [ ] Labels on or around the Media, each with their own Position / Animation
   * [ ] Changeable by Trigger Variables